Bacoor rezones waters for reclamation, reducing fishing grounds

 Cabornay, breadwinner of a family of three, was less optimistic.
 “They mentioned that the children will be the first ones to acquire jobs once businesses open in the reclaimed area… That’s if your child graduates from school.
 But how will our children finish their studies if we don’t have jobs?” he said.

-This story project was produced with the support of the Department of Journalism at the University of the Philippines Diliman.
+This story project was produced with support from the University of the Philippines Department of Journalism.

 Leave a Reply